-Indexation allowance has been removed for periods after 1 January 2018.
+Indexation allowance was removed for periods after 1 January 2018.

 Therefore, for capital disposals on or after 1 January 2018, companies will only be entitled to indexation allowance up to December 2017.

-The structures and buildings allowance (SBA) is a new relief that is available on the construction of non-residential structures and buildings (land and dwellings will not be eligible for relief).
+The structures and buildings allowance (SBA) is a new relief available on the construction of non-residential structures and buildings (land and dwellings will not be eligible for relief).

 The relief provides a flat rate 2% per year allowance based on the original building expenditure.